John Coffey

 William and Mary wardrobe

-Made from a wood sawn from a single tree, this case uses traditional joinery, mortise and tenon used for the doors and hand-cut dovetails for the drawers.
+Made from a wood sawn from a single tree, this case uses traditional joinery— mortise-and-tenon joints for the doors and hand-cut dovetails for the drawers.
+Click on the image for more images.

 Queen Anne lowboy